 The root word of amaretto is often conflated with amore, so as to take on connotations of romance (bitter love); encouraged by a few of the major brands, especially Disaronno and Lazarroni, which spin tells of a romantic beginning for their liqueurs.

-Amaretto has a sweet almond/cherry flavor with only a little agreeable bitterness, only serving to increase it's depth of flavor.
-Ameretto was first produced in Italy.
+Amaretto has a sweet almond/cherry flavor with only a little agreeable bitterness, only serving to increase its depth of flavor.
+Amaretto was first produced in Italy.
 Amaretto di Saranno, now called Disaronno Originale, claims to be the original Amaretto, said to have first been produced in the year 1525 by a young widow, who made it for the fresco painter Bernadino Luini.
 Luini painted the frescoes in Santa Maria delle Grazie in Saronno, Italy and the young widow was the keeper of the inn he lodged in, and is said to be the model for his Madonna.
-Whether this tale is true or not, Disaronno Originale is the most popular brand of amaretto liqueur.1
+Whether this tale is true or not, Disaronno Originale is the most popular brand of amaretto liqueur.
+1The company first called its product Amaretto di Saronno Originale, then changed it to Amaretto Disaronno, and finally to the current Disaronno Originale.

 The company claims its amaretto is still made with the original recipe and describes the product as absolute alcohol infused with “apricot kernel oil, burnt sugar, and the pure essence of 17 selected herbs and fruits.”